-Classification models predict frame-level classifications in a project’s Ontology.
+Classification models predict frame-level classifications in a Project’s Ontology.
 Rather than labeling objects within the data, classification models learn to characterize the frame as a whole.
 For example, a classification model trained to distinguish night from day can be used to determine whether a given image was taken during the day, or at night.

 Classification models assume there is only one correct class per image.